dmccan/yada-wiki/readme.txt

 == Frequently Asked Questions ==
 Q.  Can I include external links and links to non-wiki pages in my wiki?

 A.  Yes, but the wiki shortcode is only for linking to wiki pages.
 If you want to link to external sites or regular posts or pages, then use the usual methods in the post editor to do so, but not the Yada Wiki shortcode.

+Q.  Can I use the TOC shortcode to add a custom menu in the sidebar?

+A.  No, the shortcodes only work on wiki pages.
+If you want to use custom menus for your wiki pages, you can create them in the regular menu editor.

+Q.  How can I display the custom tags and categories?

+A.  You can use the tag cloud widget to display the wiki custom tags.
+There are also plugins in the WordPress repository that will allow you to display custom categories (or taxonomies).